WesternBarbarian/ResearchScraper/README.md

 ## Command-Line Usage

-The tool provides two main commands: `fetch` for retrieving papers and `analyze` for identifying relevant papers using AI.
+The tool provides three main commands: `fetch` for retrieving papers, `analyze` for identifying relevant papers using AI, and `download` for downloading PDFs.

 ### Basic Usage